geoffreygarrett/geoffreygarrett/README.md

 <a href="https://en.wikipedia.org/wiki/Cape_Canaveral_Air_Force_Station_Space_Launch_Complex_40">Space Launch Complex 40</a> in
 Cape Canaveral, FL, USA
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />
-at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220819T000000">2022-08-19 00:00:00 UTC</a>.
+at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220819T192400">2022-08-19 19:24:00 UTC</a>.
 Until
 then, this launch pad will have seen 149 out of 853 launches in this region.
-The mission's status is currently To Be Determined (TBD) 🟧  which means:
+The mission's status is currently To Be Confirmed (TBC) 🟨  which means:
-*current date is a placeholder or rough estimation based on unreliable or interpreted sources.*
+*awaiting official confirmation - current date is known with some certainty.*
 <br>
 <blockquote>
   A batch of 53 satellites for Starlink mega-constellation - SpaceX's project for space-based Internet communication system.